 A schematic view of inner nuclear membrane proteins and their binding interactions with the nuclear lamina and nucleoplasmic components; Stephen L. Maidment and Juliet A. Ellis; http://journals.cambridge.org

 A schematic view of inner nuclear membrane proteins and their binding interactions with the nuclear lamina and nucleoplasmic components.
 The outer and inner nuclear membranes (ONM and INM, respectively) are shown in cross-section, with a nuclear pore complex spanning the two membranes.
-The exact interactions and organisation of the inner nuclear membrane, nuclear lamina and chromatin are unknown and are hypothetically depicted in this figure.
-Twelve inner nuclear membrane proteins have been characterised in the mammalian nuclear envelope.
+The exact interactions and organization of the inner nuclear membrane, nuclear lamina and chromatin are unknown and are hypothetically depicted in this figure.
+Twelve inner nuclear membrane proteins have been characterized in the mammalian nuclear envelope.
 These include: the multi-spanning membrane proteins nurim, lamin B receptor (LBR), ring-finger-binding protein (RFBP); the double-spanning membrane protein MAN1; and the single-spanning membrane proteins emerin, lamina-associated protein 2 (LAP-2) isoforms (b, g, d, e) and LAP-1 isoforms (A, B, C).
 All the LAP-2 isoforms, emerin and MAN1 share a homologous N-terminal domain called the LEM domain, which binds to BAF (‘barrier to auto-integration factor’).
 Interactions occur between the inner nuclear membrane proteins and the A-type lamins (shown in blue) and B-type lamins (shown in orange), which are helical filamentous proteins of the nuclear lamina and nucleoplasm.
 Intranuclear lamins bind to the soluble LAP-2 isoform LAP-2a.
 Transcriptional regulators crosslink inner nuclear membrane proteins and chromatin.
 These include: the retinoblastoma protein pRB; the ‘germ-cell-less’ protein GCL; the transcription factor E2F; and RNA polymerase, RNA splicing complex and DP protein.
 Heterochromatin-binding proteins include HP1, BAF and HA95.
 Reviews in Molecular Medicine © Cambridge University Press

 The vertebrate nuclear envelope.
-The two-membrane sheets of the nuclear envelope are separated by a lumenal space and are continuous with the bulk endoplasmic reticulum (ER) network.
+The two-membrane sheets of the nuclear envelope are separated by a luminal space and are continuous with the bulk endoplasmic reticulum (ER) network.
 The outer nuclear membrane (ONM) and the inner nuclear membrane (INM) are fused at nuclear pores, where nuclear pore complexes are integrated to regulate bidirectional transport between the cytoplasm and the nucleoplasm.
 The INM is distinctly characterized by a set of integral membrane proteins that connect the nuclear envelope to chromatin by interacting directly or indirectly via chromatin-associated proteins and the nuclear lamina.
 The nuclear lamina is additionally connected to the cytoplasmic cytoskeleton by the interaction of LINC complex proteins of the ONM and INM across the NE lumen; http://php.med.unsw.edu.au/

 Structure and function of the nuclear lamina.
 The nuclear lamina lies on the inner surface of the inner nuclear membrane (INM), where it serves to maintain nuclear stability, organize chromatin and bind nuclear pore complexes (NPCs) and a steadily growing list of nuclear envelope proteins (purple) and transcription factors (pink).
 Nuclear envelope proteins that are bound to the lamina include nesprin, emerin, lamina-associated proteins 1 and 2 (LAP1 and LAP2), the lamin B receptor (LBR) and MAN1.
 Transcription factors that bind to the lamina include the retinoblastoma transcriptional regulator (RB), germ cell-less (GCL), sterol response element binding protein (SREBP1), FOS and MOK2.
 Barrier to autointegration factor (BAF) is a chromatin-associated protein that also binds to the nuclear lamina and several of the aforementioned nuclear envelope proteins.
 Heterochromatin protein 1 (HP1) binds both chromatin and the LBR.
 ONM, outer nuclear membrane.
 Coutinho et al. Immunity & Ageing 2009; h